eduardomcv/salsify-coding-challenge/README.md

 ## Introduction

-This is a UI development coding exercise for Salsify.
+This is a UI development coding exercise for [Salsify](https://www.salsify.com/).
 It consists in a table of products, which can be filtered by the user.
 The user can use a combination of product properties and operators to filter the results.
 The product data store was provided by Salsify and is located in `public/datastore.js`.

 There were no requirements on tech stack/frameworks, so I opted for using [React](https://react.dev/) + [Typescript](https://www.typescriptlang.org/), which is the stack I'm most comfortable using.
 The project was bootstrapped using [Vite](https://vite.dev/) and uses [Vitest Browser](https://vitest.dev/guide/browser/) + [Playwright](https://playwright.dev/) for testing.

+You can find the original exercise repository here: https://github.com/salsify/condition-editor-coding-exercise

 ## Installation